taywiljoe/Project-4/README.md

 2. Does smoking increase someone's risk of developing Diabetes?
 3. Does the risk for Diabetes increase with age?
 4. Does a higher BMI increase the liklehood of Diabetes?
+5. What are the top contributing factors of diabetes based off our dataset?